model-checking/kani/rfc/src/rfcs/0010-rust-ub-checks.md

    requirements, i.e.: fail in the cast `*mut bool as *mut u8`.

 For option 2, Kani may fail verification even if the code does not have UB.
-In those cases, Kani check must be explicit about this failure being an over-approximation.
+In those cases, the Kani check must be explicit about this failure being an over-approximation.
 For that, we propose that the check message is clear about this limitation, and potentially its status (see [0010-rust-ub-checks.md#open-questions]).